Torsion-Audio/Scyclone/.github/benchmark-dashboard/README.md

 CI-owned static layout for the public benchmark charts (lives next to [`.github/workflows/benchmark.yml`](../workflows/benchmark.yml)).
 CI updates **`data.js` only** on the `gh-pages` branch; layout files are **not** overwritten once present.

+Important operational detail: the public dashboard URL will not work until `gh-pages` exists and has a seeded `dev/bench/` layout.
+Later layout edits in this repo still require a manual copy to `gh-pages:dev/bench/`.

 Maintainer overview: [`docs/maintainer/benchmarks.md`](../../docs/maintainer/benchmarks.md).

 ## Layout